yapshinn/moe-kuochuansec/_direct-school-admission/Performing Arts/Concert Band.md

   </tr>
   <tr>
     <td>Evidence of Aptitude</td>
-    <td>Any portfolios or audio/video recordings to highlight aptitude in talent area<br> <br>For example:<br>●       Videos of solo performances with a musical instrument</td>
+    <td>Audio/video recordings to highlight aptitude in relevant Band instrument<br> <br>For example:<br>●       Videos of solo performances with a band instrument</td>
   </tr>
   <tr>
     <td>Attainment</td>
-    <td>Applicants should preferably have:<br> <br>●       Experience with band or any other music-based area pursued either at CCA level or externally.<br>●       Record of performances or involvement in concerts at local level and beyond<br>●       Any certification in musical instruments</td>
+    <td>Applicants should preferably have:<br> <br>●       Experience with Band pursued either at CCA level or externally.<br>●       Record of performances or involvement in concerts at local level and beyond<br>●       Any certification in Band instruments</td>
   </tr>
   <tr>
     <td>Motivation and Interest</td>
-    <td>Brief personal statement (not exceeding 100 words) addressing the following areas:<br> <br>●       What are some personal qualities you have that will make you suitable for this talent area?<br>●       What do you hope to gain from coming to KCPSS?</td>
+    <td>Brief personal statement (not exceeding 100 words) addressing the following areas:<br> <br>●       What are some personal qualities you have that will make you suitable for Band?<br>●       What do you hope to gain from coming to KCPSS?</td>
   </tr>
 </tbody>
 </table>